 Social Justice Initiatives (SJI) produces resources to help students find jobs in public interest and public service.
 Explore the department’s publications below, along with video tutorials, links to job sites, and other online resources.

-- Public Interest Job Search Toolkit (or review the Toolkit Highlights)
+- Public Interest Job Search Toolkit

 - International Supplement to the Public Interest Job Search Toolkit